deepmodeling/tutorials/source/Tutorials/DeePMD-kit/learnDoc/Handson-Tutorial(v2.0.3).md

 The DP model is generated using the DeePMD-kit package (v2.0.3).
 The training data is converted into the format of DeePMD-kit using a tool named dpdata (v0.2.5).
 It needs to be noted that dpdata only works with Python 3.5 and later versions.
 The MD simulations are carried out using LAMMPS (29 Sep 2021) integrated with DeePMD-kit.
 Details of dpdata and DeePMD-kit installation and execution of can be found in [the DeepModeling official GitHub site](https://github.com/deepmodeling).
 OVITO is used for the visualization of the MD trajectory.

+The files needed for this tutorial are available [here](https://github.com/likefallwind/DPExample/raw/main/CH4.zip).
 The folder structure of this tutorial is like this:

     $ ls
     00.data 01.train 02.lmp